 That’s where services like MEW come in.
 We provide an interface that lets anyone access the blockchain in an intuitive way, and without leaving a single piece of data behind.
 No accounts or password necessary, only your own personal wallet that lets you explore and interact with anyone or anything, whenever you need to, and with no strings attached.
 We kept the access methods reminiscent of centralized account structures for familiarity, but you never have to compromise any of your data or finances with MEW.
-We have no backend servers, no data logs, and no advertising.
+We have no backend servers and no data logs.
 In fact, we’re 100% open source so you can see for yourself!

 This is true decentralization.
-When it comes to exchanges, using a centralized exchange takes a bit of the purpose out of why cryptocurrencies are being used in the first place.
+When it comes to exchanges, using a non-custodial, decentralized wallet with a custodial, centralized exchange takes a bit of the purpose out of why cryptocurrencies are being used in the first place.
 It’s like escaping prison to join the military.
 The heart is in the right place, but the reality is just as authoritarian.

 - No fees, except on Limit Orders.
 This fee is waived if the user holds over 2000 KNC.
-Read more about it here.
+(Read more on Kyber's FAQ.)

 - No “trading fee”, but they adjust exchange rates every 30 seconds to make a profit of around 0.5%.
-Read more about it here.
+(ShapeShift's fee structure.)

 - Anywhere from 0.1% - 0.2% trading fee depending on what action is being taken.
-Read more about it here.
+(Read more on IDEX FAQ.)